shungite/retmco/php/wp-content/plugins/picasa-express-x2/readme.txt

 If this still doesn't work, check your hosting provider's PHP preferences - some hosting companies disable connect functions and Wordpress can not request data from other sites.

+= Error with media-upload.js =
+When attempting to insert an image into a post and receive the error:

+"Error: Cannot insert image(s) due to incorrect or missing /wp-admin/js/media-upload.js"

+There are several possible causes for this:

+#1 - if you attempt to open the selection dialog before the page has
+completely loaded, some of the required JavaScript libraries may not be loaded yet.
+Refresh the page and wait for it to load completely, then try again.

+#2 - it is known that the "CKEditor for WP" plugin conflicts with the
+media-upload.js file.
+Disable this plugin and try again.

 = How can I select several images to insert at a time? =

 When browsing the album's images you may click on multiple photos to insert at once.
 These images will be inserted into the post as using the thumbnail size you have defined in "Single image thumbnail size" in settings.